 He is active in the island community, particularly with the Sanibel-Captiva Chamber of Commerce (as Chair-elect of the Board of Directors, Government Affairs committee) and with the Sanibel-Captiva Kiwanis Club (Vice-president of the board).
 Mr. Pruss was recently appointed to the Sanibel Charter Review Committee and was elected chairman at its introductory meeting.
 Those who attended the 2016 CHR Mardi Gras fund raiser may recall his enthusiastic and effective participation as a Kiwanis team member in the hilarious swim relay.

 Pruss said: “I am honored and humbled to serve on the CHR Board of Directors.
 CHR is fundamental to preserving the true character of our islands and is a shining example of the spirit of those who live and work here.
 I look forward to working with the CHR staff and its constituents toward an even brighter future for all involved.”

 As CHR readies for expansion, with the goal of providing more affordable housing for island workers and their families, Mr. Pruss’ experience in all matters of construction law will be invaluable.

-Building & Grounds Committee: George Campean, Buddy, Dave, Dave, Dave, Ted, Scott, Neil
+Volunteer Building & Grounds Committee: George Campean, Dave, Dave, Dave, Ted, Ed, Scott, Neil, Bob, Steve

-Landlord/Tenant Committee: Lisa Bramm (Chair), Chris Heidrick, Andy Boyle
+Landlord/Tenant Committee: Lisa Bramm (Chair), Chris Heidrick, Andy Boyle, Doreen Ruane, Lena Brown

-Nominating Committee: Dr. Steve Brown (Chair), Richard Johnson, Les Boyle, Jerry Edelman
+Nominating Committee: Dr. Steve Brown (Chair), Jerry Edelman, George Campean